-- Following Beit Awwa school naming issue, the Belgian Government took a final decision by cancelling all further investments in the West Bank and Capacity Building activities at the MoEHE's level.
-Two new school construction projects (Al Lubban and the eco-sustainable Bakri school) and one Kindergarten extension in area C have been officially cancelled since 11/09/18 and their budget removed from the project (3,3M€ as part of Addendum 2).
-The Capacity Building activities have also been cancelled (training, seminars and study tours 200k€), while other planned soft activities (International database consultancy, environmental awareness raising activities, improvement of operation and maintenance activities at school level, extracurricular activities) can continue. - A 3rd Addendum was signed in September 2020, adding 1m€ for activities in East Jerusalem in Own Management. - A 4th Addendum was signed in December 2020, adding a further 3.5m€ to the budget for activities in East Jerusalem in Own Management.
+- Following Beit Awwa school naming issue, the Belgian Government took a final decision by cancelling all further investments in the West Bank and Capacity Building activities at the MoE's level.
+Two new school construction projects (Al Lubban and the eco-sustainable Bakri school) and one Kindergarten extension in area C have been officially cancelled since 11/09/18 and their budget removed from the project (3,3M€ as part of Addendum 2) to create another intervention, Skilled Young Palestine.
+The Capacity Building activities have also been cancelled (training, seminars and study tours 200k€), while other planned soft activities (International database consultancy, environmental awareness raising activities, improvement of operation and maintenance activities at school level, extra-curricular activities) could continue. - A 3rd Addendum was signed in September 2020, adding 1m€ for activities in East Jerusalem in Own Management. - A 4th Addendum was signed in December 2020, adding a further 3.5m€ to the budget for activities in East Jerusalem in Own Management.